McCauley, Edmonton: Chinatown and Little Italy

 Chinatown and Little Italy are both present in McCauley.
-Both are unique and distinct retail shopping areas representing over 250 shops and services marketed as "A Cultural Experience" by the Chinatown & Little Italy Business Association.
+Retail shopping areas representing over 250 shops and services are marketed as "A Cultural Experience" by the Chinatown & Little Italy Business Association.
 The association is designated a business revitalization zone (BRZ) by the City of Edmonton.

-The beautiful Red Gates signify the entrance to Edmonton’s Chinatown, a vibrant shopping and dining destination brimming with Asian culture and flair.
-In addition to the Chinese population in this area, there is a growing Vietnamese population has added to the cultural diversity.
-Historic buildings dot the area, while new and upgraded structures are popping up as part of the renewal of the area.
+The Red Gates signify the entrance to Edmonton’s Chinatown with Asian culture.
 The Chinatown portion of the BRZ generally spans 97 Street to the east and 101 Street to the west from approximately 105 Avenue in the south to 110A Avenue in the north.

 In Little Italy, Giovanni Caboto Park, as it is known today, was built as the Gyro Park in 1913.
-Children have gathered and enjoyed outdoor activities on this space for more than 100 years.
-In 1980 the park was renamed in honour of the Italian community and the concentration of restaurants and shops featuring Italian foods and merchandise.
+In 1980, the park was renamed in honour of the Italian community.
 Renovated and reopened on July 9, 2006, the park now features a new entrance, a replica of an Italian fountain and an interactive life-sized statue of Frank Spinelli by local artist Zazo.
-Although no longer a major Italian settlement - a shopping district remains.
 The Little Italy portion of the BRZ is generally along 95 Street from approximately 105 Avenue to 109A Avenue.

 Church Street Heritage Area (96 Street)

-The neighbourhood is famous for its collection of religious assemblies, representing a variety of faith groups.
+The neighbourhood is known for its collection of religious assemblies.
 In particular, 96 Street (in McCauley) is also known as "Church Street," and was once cited by Ripley's Believe it or Not as having the largest concentration of churches in the world.
-On May 1, 2013, 96 Street between 106 Avenue and 111 Avenue was granted Heritage Area designation to protect the street and enhance its characters.
+On May 1, 2013, 96 Street between 106 Avenue and 111 Avenue was granted Heritage Area designation.